cankaya96/rtd-tutorial/docs/source/index.rst

 Welcome to PAYFBAD's documentation!
 ===================================

-**PAYFBAD** is a Python package for *unsupervised time-series anomaly detection* It contains a few models, feature extraction methods, DB methods and visualization tool.
+**PAYFBAD** is a open-source Python package for *unsupervised time-series anomaly detection* It contains a few models, feature extraction methods, DB methods and visualization tool.

 Check out the :doc:`usage` section for further information, including